google/WebFundamentals/src/content/en/updates/2017/06/object-rest-spread.md

 project_path: /web/_project.yaml
 book_path: /web/updates/_book.yaml
-description: Object rest & spread properties
+description: This update discusses object rest and spread properties, a new JavaScript feature.

 {# wf_updated_on: 2017-06-05 #}
 {# wf_published_on: 2017-06-05 #}